eelkadrawy-sketch/ESLAM-SMART-SWITCH/README.md

 ## 🚀 Project Overview

-The system allows users to remotely control four electrical loads through a Web/Mobile interface.
+The system allows users to remotely control four electrical loads through a Web/Mobile interface

 Communication between the control interface and the ESP8266 is handled through **MQTT over HiveMQ Cloud**, with a dedicated device identity for each controller.